 The Office of International Education staff members bring many experiences and backgrounds to their work.
 What we have in common is a passion for international education and working with our students and clients.
-Meet our staff below, including our Study Abroad Team, International Student, Scholar, and Employee Services Team, and our Front Office Team!
+Meet our staff below, including our Study Abroad Team and International Student, Scholar, and Employee Services Team.

 Kim Howard was appointed Director of the Office of International Education in Fall 2008.
 She oversees a talented team committed to a work environment filled with integrity, respect, optimism, collaboration balanced with autonomy, and humor.
 Kim has led the department during a period of significant growth in international activity at UVM, including the doubling of international student enrollment, the expansion of exchange program/study abroad participation, bringing in-house the administration of non-immigrant casework for UVM employees, and implementing web-based data and work flow systems for a largely paperless office.
 As a member of Trainer Corps in NAFSA: Association of International Educators, Kim has trained colleagues nationally and regionally on risk assessment, crisis management and health and safety in study abroad, as well as managing an education abroad office.